Tadhg Murphy (dual player)

 Tadhg Murphy (born 2 November 1956) is an Irish former hurler and Gaelic footballer.
 At club level he played with Glanmire, Sarsfields and Imokilly and was a member of the Cork senior teams as a dual player.
 Murphy is best remembered for scoring a last-minute goal to deny Kerry a record ninth successive title in the 1983 Munster final.
+He has 2 kids, Katie and Tadhg Óg Murphy.
+He has 3 grandchildren, Liam, Olivia & Molly Murphy.